andrewbelles/Spam-Detector/README.md

 |macro avg|0.984|0.980|0.982|1146|
 |weighted avg|0.987|0.987|0.987|1146|

-And the corrsponding Confusion Matrix,
+This table essentially shows that the model has a low false positive rate, while having a high true positive rate (and low false negative rate).
+Overall, the model has an accuracy of 98.7% on the training samples.
+The corrsponding Confusion Matrix,

 ![Confusion Matrix](confusion_matrix.png)